 We envision that through the different focal areas, CoFSA will support governments, companies and their supply chain partners, primary producers and others in developing innovative approaches for individual and cultural change towards conscious sustainability.

 The initiative will identify and build on the best wisdom and practice of conscious sustainability to provide the inspiration, creativity and sense of connection into sustainability practices that is needed to unlock systemic change.
-We think it can generate a unique added value.

 “There’s no systems change without organizational change, and no organizational change without individual change.”